openkfw/open-geodata-model/docs/technical_notes.md

 </figure>

 ## What is a Location Type?

-This template closely follows the International Aid Transparency Initiative (IATI) standard, but we have created additional location types to cover all Financial Cooperation project types.
+Even though this template closely follows the IATI standard, we have created additional location types to cover all financial cooperation project types.
 This enables the aggregation of information among multiple location types.
-If you cannot find a specific location type, please use the most similar location type, such as "well" for an "extraction well".
-You can then add additional information on the location type, such as "extraction well", under "additional location types", if necessary.
+If you cannot find a specific location type, please use the most similar location type, such as *well* for an *extraction well*.
+You can then add additional information on the location type within  *additional location types* if necessary.
 For more detailled technical information about the location types, please refer to the [location type reference](dev/location_type.md).

 Our new location type list includes the IATI location types that are useful for International Development, as well as additional location types for all sectors that were missing in the existing IATI list.
-We have created 197 new project location types, including "immaterial" ones like Capacity Development/Training or Voucher Schemes, that cannot be plotted according to any physical feature on a map but can be defined by the area covered by them.
-Therefore, we have also adapted the definition of "location type" as "project output- or intervention-related type of physical location or immaterial output- or intervention area".
-Please refer to the list of Location Types in the Excel Template for more information.
+We have created 197 new project location types, including *immaterial* ones like *Capacity Development/Training* or *Voucher Schemes*, that cannot be plotted according to any physical feature on a map but can be defined by the area covered by them.
+Therefore, we have also adapted the definition of *location type* as *project output- or intervention-related type of physical location or immaterial output- or intervention-area*.
+Please refer to the list of location types in the Excel template for more information.

-After preselecting the KC Theme/Sub-Sector, please choose the most appropriate location type from the table sheet "Location Types".
-If there is no suitable option, please select "other physical" or "other immaterial" and fill out the next column "Alternative Location Type".
-If you need or want to mention two different location types (e.g., school and capacity development) at the same GPS coordinate, you may create two separate rows for these location types with different activity descriptions and DAC/CRS codes at the same GPS coordinates.
+After preselecting the *KC Theme/Sub-Sector*, please choose the most appropriate location type from the table sheet *Location Types*.
+If there is no suitable option, please select *other physical* or *other immaterial* and fill out the next column *Alternative Location Type*.
+If you need or want to mention two different location types (e.g. school and capacity development) at the same GPS coordinate, you may create two separate rows for these location types with different activity descriptions and DAC/CRS codes at the same GPS coordinates.
-**Please note that the preselection column "KC Theme/Sub-Sector" is only intended to help you quickly find the correct location type name.** It will not be saved in the system and does not replace the DAC5 Purpose Classification/CRS-Code assignment below, which effectively assigns the correct subsector to each location.
+**Please note that the preselection column "KC Theme/Sub-Sector" is only intended to help you quickly find the correct location type name.** It does not replace the DAC5 Purpose Classification/CRS-Code assignment below which effectively assigns the correct subsector to each location.

 ## DAC 5 Purpose Classification/CRS-Code
 The one to four five-digit DAC 5 Purpose Codes for the entire project must be provided by your KfW counterpart (ideally in the project location data collection ToR, see samples [here](tor/index.md)).
 If there is more than one code for the project, you must assign the correct code to each location.
 For example, in a decentralization project, the construction of primary school locations should be assigned to the respective Basic Education DAC 5-Code, while road rehabilitation sites within the same project should be assigned to the respective Transport DAC 5-Code.

 If your project contains locations that contribute not only to one but two, three, or four DAC/CRS-Codes, please create two, three, or four separate rows with the same GPS coordinates but different DAC/CRS-Codes, and potentially different location types and activity descriptions.
 If all codes must be assigned to all locations, please create a new row for each location, with the only difference being the DAC 5 Purpose Classification.
 For the complete list of codes, please refer to the table sheet "DAC Purpose Codes" of the Excel Template, which are validated against the official [sector IATI codes](https://iatistandard.org/en/iati-standard/203/codelists/sector/).

-## Privacy, confidentiality, and publication
+## Privacy, confidentiality and publication
-The Excel Template must be submitted without containing any personal data or any data that could be linked to individual persons, such as houses of private households.
+The Excel template must be submitted without containing any personal data or any data that could be linked to individual persons such as houses of private households.
 Please note that KfW does not publish any exact coordinates of its project locations.
 Location data collection in fragile and conflict contexts should be treated with extra diligence.

 ## The Project Location Model